 Innovations for circular economy, green energy and urban farming are prototyped and implemented in the buildings to improve the sustainability of the complex and to incubate new businesses.

-For more information, or to schedule a visit, please visit our website.
+For more information, or to schedule a visit, please contact us.